We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Whether your children are with you or at home, nursing mothers can go to disabled guest services and request a nursing room and you will be provided a private area to nurse or pump during your visit.
 Additionally, there are outlets in all restrooms if you are in a hurry or en-route to another panel.

-RELATED: If your family plans to extend your stay take a look at our San Diego Family Travel Tips for an enjoyable vacation!
+RELATED: If your family plans to extend your stay take a look at our Top 10 Things to Do in San Diego for an enjoyable vacation!